How to become a business analyst in Australia

 However, some employers are looking for candidates with a business analyst education that includes a relevant master’s degree.
 This means that studying for a Master of Business Analytics qualification is an excellent choice if you want to:

-Of course, studying a postgraduate master’s degree can increase your salary.
-But even better, it may also improve your full-time employment prospects and boost both your confidence and competence.
+A graduate degree can also improve your full-time employment prospects and boost both your confidence and competence.

 “My master’s degree helped me a lot in people management, especially with peer management.
 As a business analyst, you work with many different people across an organisation, and you need to be able to collaborate and communicate clearly with everyone,” he says.

-2. Understand the BABOK® Guide.
-The Business Analysis Body of Knowledge® (BABOK®) is a globally recognised reference guide to the standards of practice for business analysis professionals.
-Membership includes access to helpful resources such as a self-assessment tool to measure your competency and event information, plus you'll be part of a community of like-minded peers.
+3. Understand the BABOK® Guide.
+A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide) from IIBA is a globally recognised reference guide to the standards of practice for business analysis professionals.
+Membership in the IIBA includes access to helpful resources such as a self-assessment tool to measure your competency and event information, and you’ll be part of a community of like-minded peers.

 For example, you might begin as a data or financial analyst and then move into a business analyst role.